MutDafny: A Mutation-Based Approach to Assess Dafny Specifications: Mutation tools and operators proposed for traditional programming languages

 \subsubsection{Expression replacement operators}

 Stryker.NET's \emph{Initialization}~\cite{stryker.net} operator replaces a parameterized constructor with an empty one.
-This is not applicable in Dafny, which allows only one constructor per class.
+Since Dafny only allows one constructor per class, this operator cannot be applied to it.

-StrykerJS's \emph{Method Expression}~\cite{strykerjs} replaces JavaScript methods specific to strings, arrays, and math.
-Stryker.NET's \emph{String Methods}~\cite{stryker.net}, is similar, but for .NET string-related methods (e.g., \texttt{toUpperCase()} is replaced with \texttt{toLowerCase()}).
-These are not applicable in Dafny, since (i) Dafny provides limited built-in support for its types, and (ii) its strings are not objects and have no class methods.
+StrykerJS's \emph{Method Expression}~\cite{strykerjs} replaces JavaScript strings, arrays, and math methods interchangeably, and Stryker.NET's \emph{String Methods}~\cite{stryker.net} does this for .NET string methods (e.g., \texttt{toUpperCase} with \texttt{toLowerCase}).
+These do not apply to Dafny, since (i) it provides limited built-in support for its types, and (ii) its strings are not objects.